spirosikmd/angular2-focus/CONTRIBUTING.md

 1. Fork and clone the repo
 2. Run `yarn` to install dependencies
+3. Run `yarn test` for testing
+4. Run `yarn lint` for linting
+5. Run `yarn start` to compile
+6. Run `yarn docs` to test the directive using the example project
-4. Create a branch for your PR
+7. Create a branch for your PR

 ## Add yourself as a contributor